LazerCube/LazerCube.github.io/projects/_posts/2019-09-01-readyabout.markdown

 - Nginx
 - Web
 published: true
-description: Created to give small rental boatyards around the UK a simple platform to advertise their boats against others and to give them metrics and marketing information in order to help them increase their holiday bookings.
+description: Ready About was created to give small rental boatyards around the UK a simple platform to advertise their boats against others and to give them metrics and marketing information in order to help them increase their holiday bookings.
 summary: Referral based boat rental advertising and marketing system.
 image: /assets/img/posts/readyabout/readyabout_thumbnail.png
 image_preview: /assets/img/posts/readyabout/readyabout_thumbnail_preview.png